The-Martyr/Awesome-Multimodal-Reasoning/README.md

 With the development of the visual (audio) capabilities and reasoning capabilities (RL powered) of multimodal large language models(MLLMs/LVLMs/LSLMs), researchers have high hopes for the multimodal reasoning capabilities of MLLM/LVLM/LSLM.

-This repo also select paper about visual generation with RL/CoT.
+This repo also select paper about visual generation (image generation/video generation) with RL/CoT.

 #### :star: If you find this list useful, welcome to star it!